cacophony-wj/licentia_black/TROUBLESHOOTING.md

 ### The tuning gloves in Winterhold seem to be acting up.

-Try removing them and equipping them in between atempts.
+Try removing them and equipping them in between attempts.
 I dunno either, man.

-### I can't cast the proper conjuring spell for Tolfdir.

-You need to cast it some distance from him to give him room to cast his own.
-If this does not work, try learning another conjuration spell besides _Unstable Canid,_ then casting it for him.

 ### The Civil War questline is horribly messed up.
 I can't complete the Battle(s) of Whiterun / Solitude / Windhelm.
 People are inverting backwards off the ground.
 Enemies don't stop spawning.
 There's no Ulfric/Tullius!